pcaston/OpenPeerPower.github.io/source/_integrations/http.markdown

   banned_at: '2016-11-16T19:20:03'
 ```

-After a ban is added a Persistent Notification is populated to the Home Assistant frontend.
+After a ban is added a Persistent Notification is populated to the Open Peer Power frontend.

 <div class='note warning'>